ouspg/ouspg-open/README.md

 ## June - August 2016: Weekly phun & terror filled this space

 OUSPG Open 2016 is now closed.
 We would like to thank contributors, participants, and anyone who was mentioned in this journal.
+(We hope we didn't forget anyone!)
 Encounters and interactions were one of the best things for us this summer!

 As of 2016-08-3, it has been almost 3 months since we